Finish Line (comics): Main synopsis

 Max tells Barry that his body is still tethered to Earth so he can bring him, Max, and Jesse back.
 Eobard defeats Impulse, Jay Garrick, Kid Flash, and Avery Ho and is about to kill Jay Garrick when Barry starts fighting back and Eobard runs off.
 Jay Garrick thinks that they can find Eobard due to Barry's body being connected to the speed force.
 The Legion of Zoom is disgusted that Eobard Thawne ordered them to extract Nora Allen's corpse.
-Eobard explains that Nora Allen's body is important because her body has temporal energy, and if Eobard can extract the temporal body then Barry Allen will be gone forever.
-Meanwhile, Barry is attacked by a mental projection of Thaddeus Thawne (a twisted clone of Bart Allen from the future) but doesn't fight back, saying he feels sorry for him.
+Eobard explains that Nora's body is important because her body has temporal energy, and if Eobard can extract the temporal body then Barry Allen will be gone forever.
+Meanwhile, Barry is attacked by a mental projection of Thaddeus Thawne (a twisted clone of Bart Allen from the future) but does not fight back, saying he feels sorry for him.

 Barry realizes the only way to get back his body is to vibrate at the correct vibrational frequency.
 Jay Garrick, Iris, Avery, Impulse, and Kid Flash arrive at Nora's grave thanks to Trickster, and Eobard sends him back in time.
-Impulse successfully breaks control of the Wonder Twins (his parents') brainwashing, and they fade away in the timestream.
-Barry successfully manages to break free of Eobard's mind control and expels Eobard out of his body, alongside Jesse Quick and Max Mercury (whom Impulse is happy to see).
-Eobard Thawne then goes to the past and gets every Flash villain (including Bloodwork, Rag Doll, Paper Cut, Girder, and Turtle) to the present to fight the Flash family and destroy Central City.
+Impulse successfully breaks control of the Tornado Twins brainwashing, and they fade away in the timestream.
+Barry successfully manages to break free of Eobard's mind control and expels Eobard out of his body, alongside Jesse Quick and Max Mercury.
+Eobard Thawne then goes to the past and brings Abra Kadabra, Belladonna of Gemini, Blacksmith, Bloodwork, Double Down, Fiddler, Folded Man, Girder, Papercut, Peek-a-Boo, Plunder, Rag Doll, Razer, the Thinker A.I., and Top to the present to expand the Legion of Zoom, fight the Flash family, and destroy Central City.